The Bermuda Monarch Conservancy (BMC) is a non-profit organization dedicated to the conservation of Bermuda's monarch butterfly

 island has now butterfly gardens at the Botanical Gardens, the Aquarium, and at Brighton Nurseries.
 So these public and private organizations validated the concept, and

-both the community and tourists get to enjoy monarch gardens. - MonarchTalk is obsolete as a communication platform (but was
+both the community and tourists get to enjoy monarch gardens.

 not essential).
 Not that it was cutting edge when we started - blogs existed - but clearly if we